almightyvats/the-rpg/guide/guide.md

 This is the guide for The Ultimate RPG.
 Only use this guide if you want information on specific attack capabilities and enemy profiles.

-## Map Tips
+## General Tips

+- don't forget to pick up the weapons in the cave
+- items with higher levels tend to have better stats, so remember to check your inventory
-- certain plants in the river may be walkable.
+- certain plants in the river may be walkable
+- don't forget to save

 ## Attacks and Abilities (Player)